Below you’ll find a little more about each of our current governors:-

 Susan Lavan (Non-teaching Staff Governor)

-Susan was elected as a non-teaching staff governor in 2022, she supports both schools working in the office, having undertaken other roles in school prior to that.
-She enjoys working with people, particularly in customer-facing roles.
+Susan was elected as non-teaching staff governor in 2022, she supports both schools working in the office, having undertaken other roles in school prior to that.
+She enjoys working with people, particularly in customer facing roles.

 Susan has had a varied career, working in a variety of businesses in sales environments and at the age of 30 had her own engineering company employing 12 people.
 As family arrived, she sold her share of the company and became a PA to an NHS consultant.
 With her children growing up, the family moved out of the city to the leafy lane values of the Holme Valley.

-In her limited spare time, she loves taking long walks with family and friends and enjoys travel and new experiences such as sky diving, abseiling, and scuba diving.
+In her limited spare time she loves taking long walks with family and friends and enjoys travel and new experiences such as sky diving, abseiling, scuba diving.

 Benjamin Rowe (Co-opted Community Governor)